Alexis Sanchez exit solves nothing - Short-sighted Man Utd are in freefall | Goal.com

 He is 26 years old, he is his country’s all-time top goal scorer, he has been prolific since his teens until now.
 And, yet, United saw fit to offload him for a €65m (£59m/$72m) fee to be paid over five years.

 That is a steal for the Italians, who have already seen Lukaku get off the mark in his first Serie A game under Conte.
-Players of Lukaku’s goalscoring class are rare; it’s hard to go out and buy one, harder still to find one for the price let go of him for.
-And who have United brought in his place?
+Players of Lukaku’s goalscoring class are rare; it’s hard to go out and buy one, harder still to find one for the price he was let go for.
+And who have United bought in his place?
 Nobody.

 After the 4-0 Everton defeat in April, Solskjaer said: “There are some players who won't be part of [my] successful team but there are some who will.”

 Of the starters that day, only Lukaku is gone.
-From the substitutes bench, all remain other than Sanchez.
-Chris Smalling, Phil Jones, Nemanja Matic and Fred have been expelled from the first-team picture but remain on the books.
+From the substitutes' bench, all remain other than Sanchez.
+Chris Smalling, Phil Jones, Nemanja Matic and Fred have been expelled from the first-team picture but remain on the books, although the first named does look set to join Roma on loan.

 There was also talk of Marcos Rojo moving on over the summer but none of those kind of United players are in demand.